jeremymaya/google-it-automation-with-python/using-python-to-interact-with-the-operating-system/week-six/README.md

 * It is also good idea to first run the script without actually modifying the file system to catch any possible bugs that the script might have.
     * Add an echo in front of the MV command

+### Choosing Between Bash and Python
+Use Bash when we're operating with files and system commands, as long as what we're doing is simple enough that the script is self-explanatory.

+Avoid using Bash as it becomes hard to understand what the script is doing.
+It's better to write it in a more general scripting language like Python.

+Also Bash scripts aren't as flexible or robust as Python and some commands might not be present on certain operating system.

 ---

 ## Credit